Cycling74/rnbo.oscquery.runner/README.md

 Without it, `.local` lookups fall through to your unicast DNS server and wait for that to fail before anything else is tried.

-**Windows clients — check nothing is suppressing mDNS.** Windows 10 and later resolve `.local` names natively.
-If they do not, check that the adapter's network profile is **Private** rather than **Public**, since the public profile blocks inbound traffic including mDNS responses, and that the "Turn off multicast name resolution" group policy is not enabled.
+**Windows clients — mDNS normally needs nothing.** Windows 10 and later resolve `.local` names natively, and on a stock machine no firewall prompt appears and no firewall change is needed: the panel in a browser, and the runner appearing in Max, both worked untouched.
+If a name does not resolve, *then* check that the adapter's network profile is **Private** rather than **Public**, since the public profile blocks unsolicited inbound traffic including mDNS responses, and that the "Turn off multicast name resolution" group policy is not enabled.

 ### Troubleshooting a direct connection